-Software engineer, machine learning specialist and part-time bug hunter.
+Software engineer, video game developer and part-time bug hunter.

 If you’re a coder with too much time on your hands this diverse list will help you get involved with some of the coolest, most cutting-edge projects out there so you can gain both experience and street cred.